xiuheng-wang/CPD_manifold_release/README.md

 # Non-parametric Online Change Point Detection On Riemannian manifolds

+In this repository you can find the codes to reproduce the results of the ICML paper <a href="https://xiuheng-wang.github.io/assets/pdf/wang2024nonparametric.pdf"> Non-parametric Online Change Point Detection On Riemannian manifolds </a>.

 Steps:

 1. Run main_spd.py to plot Figure 1, Figure 5 (left) and Figure 6 (left);